rndexe/nowtransmitting/src/covids/lothar-h-wieler.md

 ---
-title: B_Science and Common Sense in a Pandemic
+title: Science and Common Sense in a Pandemic
 desc: After many long nights, government bodies in countries across the world have announced the roll-out of vaccines that can prevent the spread of coronavirus.
 Lothar H. Wieler, President of the Robert Koch Institute, speaks